Vibrantic/mxo-resurgence/README.md

   Feedback
 </h2>
 <p>
-  If you have any feedback, please reach out to us at feedback@mxo-resurgence.com
+  If you have any feedback, please reach out to us at <a href="feedback@mxo-resurgence.com">feedback@mxo-resurgence.com</a>
 </p>